 The study shows the important influence of ideological and political conditions and frameworks on the development of Khan’s ideology.
 First, the rising political significance and eventual establishment of the Hindu Right with its accompanying anti-Muslim rhetoric and campaigns of political mobilisation.
 Second, the market liberalisations that have been shaping and re-shaping the foundations of the Indian economy since at least the early 1990s.
 Third, the omnipresent broad forces of globalisation are regarded as key to understanding and explaining the meaning and range of Khan’s thought and argument.

 I have been teaching Religious studies at Umeå University since 2009.
-At the introduction and undergraduate level, I have particularly been teaching the scientific study of Islam and Muslims, i.e. the anthropology, history, and sociology of Islam, which is also my own main field of study.
-Apart from this specialisation I also teach the general sociology of religion, highlighting religion as a social phenomenon.
+At the introduction and undergraduate level, I have particularly been teaching the scientific study of Islam and Muslims, i.e. the anthropology, history, and sociology of Islam, which is also my own main field of study, especially Islam in India.
+Apart from this specialisation, I also teach Judaism, Hinduism and Buddhism, as well as the general sociology of religion, highlighting religion as a social phenomenon.
 At the bachelor and advanced levels, I teach religion from the largely opposite perspectives of either fundamentalism and violence or non-violence, civil resistance, and peace-building.
-Increasingly, along with thesis supervision I also teach general courses on research methods and theory in the scientific study of religion.
+Increasingly, along with thesis supervision I also teach research methods and theory in the scientific study of religion.

 Study visits and conferences

-Except field work in India, I have stayed in Jerusalem at the Swedish Theology Institute during the spring semester 2012 and a study trip with Umeå university students to the same academic institution in the fall 2012.
-I have participated in international doctoral courses on the scientific study or religion and Islam in Norway and Italy respectively, in 2013 and 2015.
-Furthermore, I worked at the Swedish Research Institute in Istanbul in the spring 2019 and also participated in a language course in Arabic there in 2018.
+Except field work in India between 2013 and 2016, I have stayed in Jerusalem at the Swedish Theology Institute during the spring semester 2012 and a study trip with students to Jerusalem and Palestine in the fall, 2012.
+I have participated in international doctoral courses on the scientific study of religion and Islam in Norway, 2013 and Italy.
+Furthermore, I worked at the Swedish Research Institute in Istanbul in the spring 2019 and also took Arabic there in 2018.
 In addition to these international study visits, I have presented papers on my research at the IAPR conference in Istanbul, 2015, the MESA conference in Boston, 2016, and the Strong Religion and Mainstream Culture conference at Umeå University, 2017.